Xenoveritas/xvwebvideo/README.md

 This is the code behind http://video.xenoveritas.org/ - for the most part.

-A script for encoding video exists in the "encoding" directory, but it's old and I mostly don't use it any more.
-The primary pieces of interest are instead the scripts behind running the video.

-The play.php script embeds video information into a web page.
+The play.php script embeds video information, stored as a JSON file, into a web page that can then play back a video.

 Required Software
 -----------------